Tag: portrait

 -

-My Father-in-Law and a Real Dallas Morning News-paper
+Father-in-Law and a Real Dallas Morning News

 I am still going through all the different shots from last weekend but pulled this shot out of my Father-in-Law that I just love.
 I hadn’t seen a news paper in so long that I had to pull out my camera.
 I love the mix of old and new this shot portrays.
 To see more…